 Parents, go see the movie “Concussion,” and if your son or daughter takes a physical hit in sports or other activities — monitor them closely, and then don’t allow them back in the game until they have been cleared by a medical professional.
 Continue to watch your children at home, and if they don’t seem like themselves, or are exhibiting other unusual symptoms, take them in for reevaluation, and don’t let them continue to play until you’re certain they are 100 percent okay.

 We must realize children also hit their heads riding a bike or playing on the playground, and with little ones, starting at age 1, hitting glass doors and walls as they begin to learn how to walk.
 We can’t keep them and ourselves in a perpetual safety bubble, but we do need to be aware of signs and symptoms.
 As we learn in the movie, repetitive hits to the head can cause very serious long-term, invisible issues.

 Now instead of hearing “it’s ‘just’ a concussion,” I hear “you look great; you must be recovered.”
 That’s a whole other story for another day.
 Until you suffer a life-altering brain injury, you will never be able to understand what the other person is going through, I know I sure didn’t.
 It is a long, lonely road to recovery.

 When I think back to when I was first going through this, I still shake my head at the ignorance of some people.
+I am thankful to the help and advice i got from David W. Lipcon.
 Actually, I have since learned, most people have no idea of the complexities of a TBI.
 My hope is to help raise awareness about traumatic brain injury, and just how serious a concussion really is.
 We only get one brain — it’s our job to protect it!!

 If you are a TBI survivor, caregiver, or loved one, you are invited to join The TBI Tribe on Facebook.
 Find the group here.